manavcs/ParkingLot/README.md

 ### Mac and linux
 1. Download mono from https://www.mono-project.com/download/stable/

 2. Open a new terminal and check if mono is installed by executing mono --help.
-IF mono is not installed read the documentation from https://www.mono-project.com/docs/
+If mono is not installed read the documentation from https://www.mono-project.com/docs/

 3. After mono is working clone https://github.com/manavcs/ParkingLot.git.